mstksg/inCode/copy/entries/hakyll-rewrite.md

 My main takeways ---

-1. I will never be able to never work on a Haskell project/application without stack again (how did we even survive before stack?)
+1. I will never be able to never work on a Haskell project/application without *stack* again (how did we even survive before *stack*?)
 2. Hakyll is a fun little library that is a great specialized *make* for building static websites
-3. Refactoring Haskell is a fun experience; would recommend to anyone to try it out at least once
+3. Refactoring Haskell is an amazing experience; I would recommend it to anyone to try it out at least once in their lives
-4.  purescript is an amazing and beautiful technology that I had the pleasure of learning during this process
+4.  *Purescript* is an amazing and beautiful technology that I had the pleasure of learning during this process, and generates elegant, readable javascript scripts.

-This reflection has been to help me organize my thoughts, but I hope they can be useful for those of you looking for new technologies to learn and ways to implement/approach your stack or next programming project, as well!
+This reflection post has been to help me organize my thoughts, but I hope they can be useful for those of you looking for new technologies to learn and ways to implement/approach your stack or next programming project, as well!